-The Chicago Fed’s National Activity Index (CFNAI) was a reading of +0.39 in July, up from June’s revised reading of +0.21.
-The positive figure indicates that the index is above its historical trend.
-The index’s 3-month moving average is at +0.25.
+The Chicago Fed’s National Activity Index (CFNAI) was a reading of -0.21 in August, down from July’s revised reading of +0.26.
+The negative figure indicates that the index is below its historical trend.
+The index’s 3-month moving average is at +0.07.

-53 of the 85 individual indicators made positive contributions to the CFNAI in July, while 32 made negative contributions.
+45 of the 85 individual indicators made positive contributions to the CFNAI in July, while 40 made negative contributions.
+42 indicators improved from July to August, while 43 indicators deteriorated.
+Of the indicators that improved, 12 made negative contributions.

 The CFNAI is a weighted average of 85 indicators of national economic activity drawn from four broad categories of data: 1) production and income; 2) employment, unemployment, and hours; 3) personal consumption and housing; and 4) sales, orders, and inventories.
 Each of these data series measures some aspect of overall macroeconomic activity.